Altrincham F.C.: History

 A twelfth-place finish in 2003–04 saw them qualify for the newly formed Conference North.
 They finished fifth in the new division in its first season, qualifying for the promotion play-offs.
-After defeating Nuneaton Borough 4–2 on penalties following a 1–1 draw and then Kettering Town 3–2, they were promoted to the Conference National division with a 2–1 win over Eastbourne Borough in the North/South final played at the Britannia Stadium.
+After defeating Nuneaton Borough 4–2 on penalties following a 1–1 draw and then Kettering Town 3–2, they were promoted to the Conference National division with a 2–1 win over Eastbourne Borough in the north–south final played at the Britannia Stadium.

 In 2005–06 Altrincham finished bottom of the Conference National after receiving an 18-point deduction when they were found to have fielded an ineligible player, James Robinson, for 15 matches, during which he scored six goals and Altrincham won 18 points.
 However, they were reprieved from relegation after Canvey Island resigned from the league and Scarborough were demoted.
 The following season they again finished in the relegation zone, but were reprieved after Boston United were demoted.
 A third successive relegation reprieve occurred in 2007–08 when Halifax were liquidated.

 After mid-table finishes in 2008–09 and 2009–10 and Ricky Ponting becoming a shareholder of the club in 2009, Altrincham were relegated to the Conference North at the end of the 2010–11 season.
 In 2012–13 a fourth-place finish saw them qualify for the promotion play-offs, in which they lost 4–2 on aggregate to Brackley Town.
 However, after finishing fourth the following season, they beat Hednesford Town 4–3 on aggregate in the semi-finals and then defeated Guiseley 2–1 in the final to earn promotion back to the Conference National.
 In 2015–16 the club finished in the relegation zone and were relegated to the renamed National League North.
 The following season they finished bottom of the National League North, leading to a second successive relegation to the Premier Division of the Northern Premier League.
 However, the 2017–18 season saw the club win the Northern Premier League title, earning promotion back to the National League North.

 In 2018–19 Altrincham finished fifth in the National League North, earning a place in the play-offs; in the quarter finals, they drew 2–2 with Blyth Spartans before winning 7–6 in a penalty shootout, setting up a semi-final tie with Chorley, which they lost 3–1 on penalties after a 1–1 draw.
 The following season ended with a sixth-place finish, resulting in another play-off campaign.
 After defeating Chester 3–2 and York City 2–0, the club beat Boston United 1–0 in the final, earning promotion to the National League.
-In May 2022, the club announced they would transition to full-time professional status for the first time in their history.
+In May 2022 the club announced they would transition to full-time professional status for the first time in their history.
+In 2023–24 they finished fourth in the National League, before losing 3–1 to Bromley in the play-off semi-finals.